TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

 To Region Matrix :
 - Configures regions to "Master Mix" in the Matrix, considering the specified keywords.

-Render to folder :
+Nested :
+- Prompts for a directory and creates a nested folder hierarchy based on region names for rendering.
+Rendering your regions could be long if you have lots of plugins in your project, due to how Reaper processes it's render queue.
 - Ignores Region Render Matrix settings, focusing solely on keywords.

+Simple :
-- Prompts for a directory and creates a nested folder hierarchy based on region names for rendering.
+- Prompts for a directory and creates a new folder for rendering.
+Faster than "Nested" method.
+- You need to configure the regions in the Matrix when using this method.